 The incision most associated with a tummy tuck is horizontal and runs between the hip bones as well as a tiny incision near the belly button.
 The mini tummy tuck incision is shorter and resembles a C-section incision just below the bikini line.
-For patients who have had multiple pregnancies or huge weight losses and have a lot of excess skin may require an incision that is shaped like an upside-down T and runs both vertically and horizontally from the lower breastbone to the pubic bone.
+Patients who have had multiple pregnancies or huge weight losses and have a lot of excess skin may require an incision that is shaped like an upside-down T and runs both vertically and horizontally from the lower breastbone to the pubic bone.

 Stages of Tummy Tuck Scars Healing

 - Immediately After – Swollen, tender, red, and possibly oozing might occur.
 The scars require frequent cleaning and possible antibiotic ointment to prevent infection.

 - At One Month – The patient’s skin tone determines color but normally at this point, the incision site is dark red or brown.
 It may be a bit uneven or lumpy, slightly raised, and partially swollen.

 - At 2 Months – Incisions are normally totally healed at this point.
 They will most likely be red or purple and slightly raised.
 They may still be a bit swollen but this will subside in the coming months.